January 12, 1917: Sandy Hook Citizens

 September 23, 1977: The old firehouse on Glen Road was sold.

 September 25, 1977: A bus rollover on I-84 near the Housatonic Motel, just before Exit 13, resulted in the death of one child.
-Instructors from Connecticut Fire Academy, who were at the main station leading a rescue course at the time of the call, assisted Sandy Hook in the extrication and rescue of the bus's passengers and driver.
+Instructors from Connecticut Fire Academy, who were at our main station leading a rescue course at the time of the call, assisted Sandy Hook in the extrication and rescue of the passengers and drivers from the bus.

-1986: From The Newtown Bee (issue dated October 3, 1986): The Sandy Hook Volunteer Fire Company has completed another banner year on the parade circuit, winning 28 trophies, including six of the coveted Best Overall awards, the most such awards ever won in company history.
-The company took home Best Overall trophies following the parades in Oxford, Prospect, Thomaston, Bridgewater, Canton, and in Newtown's Labor Day Parade.
+Summer-Autumn 1986 (from The Newtown Bee issue dated October 3, 1986): The Sandy Hook Volunteer Fire Company has completed another banner year on the parade circuit, winning 28 trophies, including six of the coveted Best Overall awards, the most such awards ever won in company history.
+The company took home Best Overall trophies following the parades in Oxford, Prospect, Thomaston, Bridgewater, Canton, and Newtown’s Labor Day Parade.